hansel123/DGtest/README.md

 Argmax class is used to read the output tensor and print out the result so that one can actually see the accuracy & performance.
 It will calculate the maximum probability from the output tensor and return the corresponding label from the label text file.

-See the [OpenVX documentation](https://www.khronos.org/registry/OpenVX/specs/1.0/html/index.html) for detailed explnation about OpenVX API calls.
+See the [OpenVX documentation](https://www.khronos.org/registry/OpenVX/specs/1.0/html/index.html) for detailed explanation about OpenVX API calls.

 ### Pre-requisites
 1. ubuntu 16.04